nikith050/react-basic-app/README.md

 All the node dependencies will be installed

+In order to Run the App Type below code in terminal

 	npm run server

-this Start the app

 	App will open at https://localhost:8080